-The Complement Protect bit (CMP) is a volatile/non-volatile read/write bit in the status register (S14).
+The Complement Protect bit (CMP) is a non-volatile read/write bit in the status register (S14).
 It is used in conjunction with SEC, TB, BP2, BP1 and BP0 bits to provide more flexibility for the array protection.
 Once CMP is set to 1, previous array protection set by SEC, TB, BP2, BP1 and BP0 will be reversed.
 For instance, when CMP=0, a top 4KB sector can be protected while the rest of the array is not; when CMP=1, the top 4KB sector will become unprotected while the rest of the array become read-only.
 Please refer to the Status Register Memory Protection table for details.
 The default setting is CMP=0.

-8.2.3 Security Register Lock Bit (LB)
+8.2.3 Security Register Lock Bits (LB) - Volatile/Non-Volatile OTP Writable

-The Security Register Lock Bit (LB) is a volatile/non-volatile One Time Program (OTP) bit in the Status Register-2(S10) that provide the write protect control and status to the Security Registers.
+The Security Register Lock Bits (LB) are non-volatile One Time Program (OTP) bits in Status Register-2(S2) that provide the write protect control and status to the Security Registers.
 The default state of LB is 0, Security Registers are unlocked.
 LB can be set to 1 individually using the Write Status Register instruction.
 LB are One Time Programmable (OTP), once it's set to 1, the corresponding 4x256-Byte Security Register will become read-only permanently.

-8.2.4 Quad Enable (QE)
+8.2.4 Quad Enable (QE) - Non-Volatile Writable

-The Quad Enable (QE) bit is a volatile/non-volatile read/write bit in the status register (S9) that allows Quad SPI operation.
+The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI operation.
 When the QE bit is set to a 0 state (factory default), the /WP pin and /HOLD are enabled.
 When the QE bit is set to a 1, the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.